Ayapan (MH679r)

 Stephanie Wood

-Ayapan was a fairly common name.
-Other glyphs for this personal name appear below.
+Ayapan was a fairly common place name, and several times it is used as a personal name.
+Four other glyphs for this personal name appear below.
 It could be a place of origin.
-There is an Ayapan in the state of Tabasco, Mexico (see: Daniel Suslak, “Ayapan Echoes,” American Anthropologist, Nov.
+A place named Ayapan exists in the state of Tabasco, Mexico (see: Daniel Suslak, “Ayapan Echoes,” American Anthropologist, Nov.
 2011), and there may be others.
-If Ayapan is not literally about a cotton flag, perhaps it refers to the medicinal plant, ayapana, so this could be the root of the name, and if so, the compound would be fully phonographic.
+If Ayapan is not literally about a flag, perhaps it refers to the medicinal plant, ayapana, so this could be the root of the name, and if so, the compound would be fully phonographic.
+This would be true, too, if the -pan is a locative, and the flag is another phonetic indicator.

 Stephanie Wood